noDRM/DeDRM_tools/README.md

 ### Obok

 The Obok plugin handles Kobo DRM.

-## Forked from Apprentice Harper

-Original repository of Apprentice Harper [is no longer maintained](https://github.com/apprenticeharper/DeDRM_tools#no-longer-maintained), so I've taken over, merged a bunch of open PRs, and added a ton more features and bugfixes.

-Original README.MD can be found [there](https://github.com/apprenticeharper/DeDRM_tools?tab=readme-ov-file#dedrm_tools).

 ## Changelog
 Take a look at [the CHANGELOG](https://github.com/noDRM/DeDRM_tools/blob/master/CHANGELOG.md) to see a list of changes since the last version by Apprentice Harper (v7.2.1).